 She reminds us that our stories and posts are gone so fast and no one is going to remember it.
 And if worse comes to worse, you can delete it.
 So just go for it!

 To build know like, and trust you have to be consistent.
 If you just put up one story, and maybe it’s even the greatest story ever… If I don’t follow that up with something else, they’re going to move on to something else.

-There are a million reasons we come up with to not be consistent.
+There are a million reasons we use to not be consistent.
 Life, kids, jobs, anything and everything can get in the way.
 But also sometimes, as we said above, your ego can get in the way.
-If you post something and get crickets you can get in your own head and start feeling like it doesn’t matter and no one is even listening.
+If you post something and get crickets you can get in your own head, and start feeling like it doesn’t matter and no one is even listening.

 I talked to Kate Herford about this too, and she mentioned that you never know who’s listening and not actually “engaging.”
 Keep going for that person!